-ALL NAMES HAVE BEEN CHANGED TO PROTECT OUR CLIENT'S IDENITY.
+ALL NAMES HAVE BEEN CHANGED TO PROTECT OUR CLIENT’S IDENTITY.

 A WCH advocate presented at a high school in Kenosha about sexual assault and domestic violence.
-A week later, a15 year old teen girl reported being sexually assaulted by her father for many years.
+A week later, a 15-year-old teen girl reported being sexually assaulted by her father for many years.
 She was afraid to report but finally came forward.
-The father was the main and only financial supporter for the family.
-WCH has been helping the teen girl and family with support, food boxes, clothing, school supplies and Christmas presents.
+The father was the main and only financial supporter of the family.
+WCH has been helping the teen girl and her family with support, food boxes, clothing, school supplies, and Christmas presents.
 WCH also assisted with the criminal case and the perpetrator was sentenced to 40 years in prison.
 The young teen is no longer being abused sexually by her father.

 Lisa came to WCH for help with a restraining order.
-Her now 17 year old daughter had been sexually abused by a school intern.
+A school intern had sexually abused her now 17-year-old daughter.
 The abuse started when her daughter was 14 ½.
-WCH was able to help Lisa secure a restraining order for her daughter Britany, WCH advocates accompanied the family to court, met with Lisa and Britany numerous times, assisted Lisa with Crime Victims Compensation and helped Lisa and Britany connect with a therapist.
+WCH was able to help Lisa secure a restraining order for her daughter Britany, WCH advocates accompanied the family to court, met with Lisa and Britany numerous times, assisted Lisa with Crime Victim’s Compensation and helped Lisa and Britany connect with a therapist.

 WCH advocates also worked with Britany’s Dad, Ron.
 Ron was feeling really angry about the abuse and feeling like he’d been unable to protect his daughter.
 WCH advocates will continue to be available for the whole family throughout their healing process.